chadmmiles/tc349/Final/README.md

+# Final Project Overview

+## Resume Book

+The resume book is a password protected PDF file that companies use to access our book of resumes for the club.
+They pay us for it and that is how we make money and gain exposure to companies

+## Executive Board

+I have been trying for the last few weeks to get pictures and links for everyone in our club, but not everyone has given me that information yet.
+I have put up everything that I have and the ones that are blank will follow the same pattern.

+## Payment Option

+I am currently working on finishing the payment option, but since this class was focused on design I figured it would be ok if I didn’t have finished functionally, but had it in for the design.

 # [Start Bootstrap](http://startbootstrap.com/) - [Agency](http://startbootstrap.com/template-overviews/agency/)

 [Agency](http://startbootstrap.com/template-overviews/agency/) is a one page agency portfolio theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features several content sections, a responsive portfolio grid with hover effects, full page portfolio item modals, a responsive timeline, and a working PHP contact form.